 “I’ll be on my best behavior, I promise,” Jason said mock seriously.

 “I’ve heard that one before,” mother said with a laugh.

 “But this time I mean it.”

 “Yes, she is quite clever,” mother remarked.
 “It’s just that I see you going to junior college and trying to get an education so you can get ahead.
-And looking back, I realized that your father and I never pushed you toward college, and I think we denied you.”
+And looking back, I realized that your father and I never pushed you toward college, and I think we may have denied you.”

-“You didn’t deny me anything,” Jason reassured.
+“No, you didn’t deny me anything,” Jason reassured.

 “Well, neither of us went to college, and we did all right, so I guess we never thought about it when you were growing up.
 You were a happy kid.”

-“Then when Kathy started going to school, all her teachers raved about her, how she was a good student and college material, and so it went.
+“And me telling you all to watch for traffic,” mother said.
+“But when Kathy started going to school, all her teachers raved about her, how she was a good student and college material, and so it went.
 It didn’t occur to me until lately that she got the support and some of the breaks that you didn’t get, and that wasn’t fair to you.”

 “Mom, I wasn’t into school the way Kathy was, so nobody pushed me in that direction.
 I didn’t even think about college until I was done with high school.
 It seemed like everyone else was going to college, or at least junior college.
 I just didn’t want to fall behind.”